 Food banks provide boxes of food to people in need.
 They are often run by church or community groups.
 There are over 300 food banks across the UK.

-Some food banks offer a hot meal and advice service when you go to collect your food box.
+Some food banks offer a hot meal and an advice service when you go to collect your food box.
 If you live in a rural area and cannot afford to travel to collect your box, some food banks offer a free delivery service.